Drew Waters Preview, Player Props: Royals vs. Tigers

 Drew Waters At The Plate

-- Waters is batting .231 with 10 doubles, five triples, eight home runs and 27 walks.
+- Waters is hitting .231 with 10 doubles, five triples, eight home runs and 27 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.